 ANSWER: Yes, Person Centered Planning Meetings (PCPs) held via Zoom count toward the requirement of an annual PCP.
-The April 8, 2020 Memo, "Plan of Service and Due Process Concerns" notes that: To ensure that individuals receive necessary services, MDHHS expects that services currently authorized in the Person-Centered Plan (PCP) will continue during the COVID-19 emergency, and even if the plan and authorizations are set to expire.
-In addition, MDHHS expects that during the COVID-19 emergency, assessments for a different level of need should be suspended and no adverse actions initiated.
-Lastly, the telemedicine services update (most recently revised 9th update dated 5/12/2020) notes that the H0032 Treatment Planning code can be provided through telehealth practices.
+The April 8, 2020 Memo, "Plan of Service and Due Process Concerns" that extended services even if the plan and authorizations were set to expire, has been rescinded as of June 15, 2020.
+However, telemedicine service options continue until such time the policies are rescinded.